 Your group will be greeted by our staff upon your arrival.
-We will match one of our staff members with a maximum 12 students, not counting your teachers and chaperones.
+We will match one of our staff members with 10-15 students (depending on the age group), not counting your teachers and chaperones.
 There are several presentation areas to choose from: animals (chickens, and others in season), education garden (small version of the farm for edibles), discovery garden (plot of plants of different uses set apart for hands-on experience), herb garden, composting, nature trail, farmed fields, greenhouse, and one age-appropriate activity which may include a take-home project (planting a bean plant, for example).

 How long does the outing take?

 You can create a short one-hour introductory outing for your students or a more in-depth exploration four-hour journey.
 We are flexible and can cater to any length of time as per your curriculum and age group.

 When is the best time to visit?